 The other way of preserving foods is not quite so easy.
 I will have a few posts on canning in the coming weeks.
-Let me just say, that me and the little Blue Book of Preserving from Ball have gotten to know each other quite well in the past couple of months.
-Mr. Bunkycooks and I have been canning maniacs!
+Let me just say, that me and the Ball Blue Book of Preserving and Canning have gotten to know each other quite well in the past couple of months.
+Roger and I have been canning maniacs.

 I have learned a great deal about canning that I never knew before.
-I also think that canning is making a comeback as more and more people are concerned about where their foods are coming from and how they make it from the farm to their dinner table.
+I also think that canning is making a comeback as more and more people are concerned about where their food comes from and how it makes the trip from the farm to their dinner table.
 I know I am.